 1) Performance: One of the key points of concern when adding keyword similarity to the generation of similarity data using URL syntactic similarity is that this process will add too much execution time to the overall algorithm.
 Although this computation did incur additional execution time, this time was negligible.
 For instance before intersession similarity can be found using keywords, the actual keywords must be parsed from the html documents that have been referenced by the users.
 With 1116 user sessions and 2151 html documents it took approximately 40 seconds to find all keywords.
-Fig. 1 illustrates the amounts of time that it took to find keywords for varying numbers of user sessions.
 After all keywords have been found, then the keywords can be used to find intersession similarity.
 The time between finding intersession similarity when using just URLs and when using URLs and keywords to generate intersession similarity is also low.
 For instance with 1116 user sessions and 2151 URLs it took approximately 58 seconds to find similarity using URLs and approximately 66 seconds to find similarity using URLs and keywords.
-Fig. 2 illustrates the time differences between using URLs and URLs and keywords for different numbers of user sessions.
+Fig. 1 illustrates the time differences between using URLs and URLs and keywords for different numbers of user sessions.

 2) Cluster Validity: Before results of using URL similarity and combined URL and keyword similarity can be examined, the proper validity measures must be chosen.
-For this paper, the equation that finds clusters is given in (8).
+For this paper, the equation that finds clusters is given in equation (8).

-$$X_i = \left\{ s^{(k)} \in S \mid d{ik} < d{ik} \quad \forall j \neq i \right\} \quad \text{for} \quad 1 \le i \le C$$ (8)
+$$X{i} = \left\{ s^{(k)} \in S \mid d{ik} < d{ik} \qquad \forall j \neq i \right\}, \qquad \text{for} \quad 1 \leq i \leq C$$ (8)

-Once we find the clusters using (8), then we find the intracluster similarity.
+Once we find the clusters using (8), then we find the intra-cluster similarity.
 This is a cluster validity measure that gives the approximate distance between all pairs of sessions in a cluster.
-The formula used to find the intra-cluster distance is given in (9) [1].
+The formula used to find the intra-cluster distance is given in equation (9).

-Another useful validity measure for clusters is that of URL probability per profile, given in (10) [1].
+Another useful validity measure for clusters is that of URL probability per profile, given in equation (10) [1].

-P{ij} represents the probability that URL j will occur in cluster i, where cluster i is represented by X_i .
+$P{ij}$ represents the probability that URL j will occur in cluster i, where cluster i is represented by $X_i$ .
 For cluster validity, we tend to favor clusters where the intra-cluster distance is low and the majority of URL probabilities per cluster are high.
 If the URL probabilities are high then there is a frequent pattern of URL access.
-A "bad" cluster will generally have high intracluster distance and low URL probabilities.
+A "bad" cluster will generally have high intra-cluster distance and low URL probabilities.